grnet/gnt-networking/docs/index.rst

 =======================================

 snf-network is a set of scripts that handle the network configuration of an instance inside a Ganeti cluster.
-It takes advantange of the variables that Ganeti exports to their execution environment and issue all the necessary commands to ensure network connectivity to the instance based on the requested setup.
+It takes advantage of the variables that Ganeti exports to their execution environment and issue all the necessary commands to ensure network connectivity to the instance based on the requested setup.